Maven, Connector, Salesperson

 Dave Moule: One of our 2017 Local Heroes

 In The Tipping Point, Malcolm Gladwell categorizes people as mavens (those who sit behind a computer and research stuff), connectors (those who always know the right person for the job) and salespeople (those who make you happy to spend $40 when $20 was your grudgingly arrived-at limit).
 Occasionally, according to Gladwell, you get three in one: someone who is accomplished at all these things.

 Dave Moule is such a someone.
-Dave the maven is an engineer who designed, built and uses both track-setting and grooming equipment for 14 kilometres of cross-country ski trails he now shares with others on his Hockleycrest farm just north of Mono Mills.
+Dave the maven is an engineer who designed, built and uses both track-setting and grooming equipment for 14 kilometres of cross-country ski trails he now shares with others on his farm in Mono.
 Dave the connector knows all his landowning neighbours, and Dave the salesperson persuaded most of them to allow his ski trails and, often, the Bruce Trail to cross their land.

 Dave’s fascination with trails began in the early 1980s when he decided to hike the Grand Canyon and selected the Bruce Trail as his training course.
 “I noticed some parts of the trail needed repair,” he says.
 This was enough to make him volunteer.
 “If you use the trail, you have an obligation to help.”

 He then adopted a section of trail miles away on the Bruce Peninsula, a stretch he continues to maintain.
 Since then he has served in numerous volunteer posts with both the Bruce Trail Conservancy and the Caledon Bruce Trail Club, and is now serving his second stint as trail director for the entire trail.